Updated: Jan 3

 Preheat oven to 200 degree celsius or 400 fahrenheit.

-Soak dried mushrooms with hot water until soften.
+Hydrate dried mushrooms with warm water for about 30 mins or until soften.

 Coarsely slice the mushrooms and transfer onto a baking tray.